“What if the mightiest word is love, love beyond marital, filial, national.

 GMAC Bank’s Correspondent group, as expected, implemented negative adjustments for higher loan balances on the Government products.
 A 1.5 point hit is now in place for 1 Unit >$417,000, 2 Unit >$533,850, 3 Unit >$645,300, and 4 Unit >$801,950.

 The New York Fed continues to buy mortgage-backed securities, although today’s amount is not known.
 Origination still appears to be in the $1-2 billion/day range.
 Certainly this has helped keep conventional mortgage rates somewhat low, although the market wonders if they government is the only buyer out there.
 Mortgage security prices are back to where they were two weeks ago, at best, but investors have changed margins to slow down lock volumes, or make up some profit ground for losses suffered in 2008.
 As one Wall Street firm put it, “The current MBS market is not about convexity or extension issues.
-It’s about the Fed’s commitment to keep the 30yr as close to 4.50-5.00% as possible for as long as possible…if Treasury rates climb, the Fed will be forced to buy $10-12BB a couple days in a row vs. their recent pace of $3-5BB per day.”
+It’s about the Fed’s commitment to keep the 30yr mortgage rate as close to 4.50-5.00% as possible for as long as possible…if Treasury rates climb, the Fed will be forced to buy $10-12BB a couple days in a row vs. their recent pace of $3-5BB per day.”